casper-network/docs-archive/dapp-dev-guide/kv-storage-tutorial.md

-# Casperlabs Key Value Storage Tutorial
+# Key Value Storage Tutorial

 This tutorial walks through how to design a simple contract that creates a key that stores a CLType value.
 This example will show you how to store a u64, string, account hash, or U512 value.